-December is here: store fronts are festooned with holiday decorations, and another year is reaching its close.
-If you live in the northern hemisphere, you might be pulling off your boots so you can curl up with a good book next to the fireplace (or the radiator, or the heat vent).
+Ah, December, that time of year when storefronts are festooned with holiday decorations, and another year is reaching its close.
+If you live in the Northern Hemisphere, December might mean pulling off your boots so you can curl up with your smartphone and read Dictionary.com (hey, we can dream).

 December has marked the end of the year and the coming of winter since the ancient Romans established their first calendar.
-As its etymology indicates, December is formed from the Latin root decem- whic means “ten,” but December is our twelfth month.
-The strange numbering discrepancy is also present for the months of September, October, and November, which mean “seven,” “eight,” and “nine,” even though they’re our ninth, tenth, and eleventh months.
+As its etymology indicates, December is formed from the Latin root decem- which means “ten” … but December is our twelfth month.
+The strange numbering discrepancy is also present for the months of September, October, and November, which reference “seven,” “eight,” and “nine,” even though they’re our ninth, tenth, and eleventh months.

 Why?
 Well, the ancient Roman calendar only had ten months in the year, beginning with the month of March.
-January and February were eventually added after December, to the end of the year.
-But by the time the Julian calendar was established in 45 B.C., January and February appeared at the beginning of the year, which bumped all of the original months (and their originally assigned names) back by two.
+January and February were eventually added after December to the end of the year.
+But, by the time the Julian calendar was established in 45 BCE, January and February appeared at the beginning of the year, which bumped all of the original months (and their originally assigned names) back by two.

 Before December entered Old English, the names Ǣrra Gēola or Gēolmōnað, meaning “yule month,” were used.
 The early Germanic people referred to this wintry season as yuletide, a two-month period that spanned December and January.
 Geōl means “Christmas day” or “Christmastide” (a word for the period from Christmas Eve to related feast days in early January).